javascriptizer1/grpc-cli-chat.mono/README.md

 2. **Building Docker Images**: Docker images are built for each service.
 3. **Pushing Docker Images**: The built images are pushed to Docker Hub.
 4. **Deploying to Kubernetes**: The images are deployed to a Kubernetes cluster using Helm charts.
+5. **Deploying to VPS**: The application is built, environment variables are configured, and binaries are transferred and set up on the VPS.

 ### Modern Deployment Practices